A vital part of your Oregon estate plan

-More and more Oregonians are choosing to name a healthcare surrogate in their estate plan
+More and more Oregonians are choosing to name a surrogate in their estate plan

-However, in cases where those individuals aren’t present, or in the cases of non-traditional relationships, unmarried couples, and blended families, the surrogacy decision can be much more complicated.
+The surrogacy decision becomes more complicated where those individuals aren’t present, or in the cases of non-traditional relationships, unmarried couples, and blended families.

-This is one of the many reasons why more and more people are choosing to include the medical power of attorney (MPOA) in their estate plan.
-This document gives you ultimate control to appoint the able-minded adult you wish to have in charge of your medical decisions.
+This is one of the many reasons more people include the medical power of attorney (MPOA) in their estate plan.
+This document gives you control to appoint the able-minded adult you wish to have in charge of your medical decisions.